Kartapuce/kartapuce.github.io/_pages/protocols.md

 classes: wide
 sidebar:
   nav: "protocols"
+excerpt: "Illustrations of widely used protocols."
 ---

-This page contains illustrations of widely used protocols.
-Have fun! :wink:
+This page contains illustrations of widely used protocols. :wink: